QuTech-Delft/cQASM-spec/docs/standard_gate_set/multi_qubit/mq_SqrtISWAP.md

 ## Description

 The square-root-iSWAP gate is a two-qubit gate.
+Where as the iSWAP gate exchanges the state of two qubits while adding a phase factor, the square-root-iSWAP gate performs half of this exchange, putting pure separable states into a maximally entangled state.

 ## Representation